-The UK has a population of 56 million and most healthcare is delivered through the National Health Service (NHS).
-This service is funded from taxation and delivered without cost at the time it is needed.
-Buchan and Aiken (2008) report that there are approximately 670,000 nurses and midwives registered and of this number 400,000 are working for the NHS.
+The UK has a population of 65 million, and most healthcare is delivered through the National Health Service (NHS).
+This service is funded from taxation and delivered without cost to patients.
+Buchan and Aiken (2008) report that there are approximately 670,000 nurses and midwives registered in the UK, and of this number 400,000 are working for the NHS.
 In 1999, the UK was experiencing a shortage of nurses and classed this shortage as a human resource crisis (Newman, Maylor, & Chansarkar, 2002).
-Previous methods, such as using agency nurses, national advertising campaigns and overseas recruitment were not found to be sufficient.
+Previous attempts to overcome this crisis, such as using agency nurses, national advertising campaigns, and overseas recruitment, were not found to be sufficient.
 Adding to this predicament was the attrition of trainee and newly qualified nurses.
-The cost to train one nurse was estimated at £34,000 (approximately AU\$83,500); however, the United Kingdom was losing 10% of new nurses within twelve months of qualifying (Audit Commission, 1997).
-As well as the departure of those newly qualified, one third of the nurses over thirty years of age who were capable of working were also leaving the nursing profession.
-The government tried new initiatives including (a) a review of the education of the nursing profession, (b) an advertising campaign aimed at both newly trained nurses and qualified nurses who had left the profession, and (c) an increased starting salary.
-Buchan (2009) advises that during the period between 1997 and 2007, the UK nursing workforce experienced a significant growth of approximately 25% with most of that occurring between 1999 and 2005.
-While Buchan suggests the increased funding for pre-registration education was a contributing factor; the major reason for the speed and quantity of growth that occurred in the UK was only possible by using active international recruitment.
-This was adopted as an intentional national policy.
-Inter-nation recruitment was undertaken by both NHS and the private sector with the Nursing and Midwifery Council as the single authority for processing the registration applications of both applicants from other European Union (EU) countries and from non-EU countries.
-Foreign nurse numbers peaked at 16,000 in 2002, held relatively stable for three years and then declined to approximately 5,000 in 2008.
+The cost to train one nurse was estimated at £34,000 (approximately AU\$83,500); however, the UK was losing 10% of new nurses within their first 12 months of qualifying (Audit Commission, 1997).
+In addition to the departure of newly qualified nurses, one-third of nurses over 30 years of age who were capable of working were also leaving the nursing profession.
+The government tried new initiatives including (a) a review of nursing education, (b) an advertising campaign aimed at both newly trained nurses and qualified nurses who had left the profession, and (c) an increased starting salary.
+Buchan (2009) advises that during the period 1997 and 2007, the UK nursing workforce experienced a significant growth of approximately 25%, with most of that occurring between 1999 and 2005.
+While Buchan suggests that the increased funding for pre-registration education was a contributing factor, the major reason for the speed and quantity of growth that occurred in the UK was due to active international recruitment, which was adopted as an intentional national policy.
+Internation recruitment was undertaken by both the NHS and the private sector, with the Nursing and Midwifery Council as the single authority for processing the registration of applicants from other European Union (EU) countries, as well as those from non-EU countries.
+Foreign nurse numbers peaked at 16,000 in 2002, held relatively stable for three years, and then declined to approximately 5,000 in 2008.
 Migrant nurses came mainly from the Philippines, India, South Africa and Australia.
-In 2006, the Department of Health in the UK removed nurses from the "shortage" occupations list (Buchan).
-Spry (2009) advises current figures reveal foreign nurses make up 17% of the nursing profession in the USA.
-Statistics released by the Australian Institute of Health and Welfare (AIHW; 2009) indicate that 17.6% of registered nurses and 6.9% of enrolled nurses received their initial training overseas.
+In 2006, the Department of Health in the UK removed nurses from the "shortage" occupations list (Buchan, 2009).
+As Spry (2009) advises, current figures reveal that foreign nurses make up 17% of the nursing profession in the US.
+Statistics released by the Australian Institute of Health and Welfare (AIHW, 2009) indicate that 17.6% of registered nurses and 6.9% of ENs received their initial training overseas.

-Canada is projecting a significant RN shortage in the near future with a shortfall of over 100,000 by 2016 (Canadian Nurses Association, 2002).
-Immigration has been suggested by some as an important policy lever to address that shortage.
+Canada is projecting a significant RN shortage in the near future, with a shortfall of over 100,000 by 2016 (Canadian Nurses Association, 2002).
+Immigration has been suggested by some as an important policy lever to address this shortage.

-Spry (2009) indicates that while the shortage of nurses is no longer the main attention of nursing journals today, the US is still suffering from a severe shortage of nurses.
-With an anticipated growth of demand for nurses (2-3% each year), estimates indicate nurse vacancies will reach 1.1 million by 2012.
-Further compounding this shortage is the US shortage of nurse faculty, highlighted by the colleges turning away approximately 40,000 suitable nursing applicants.
+Spry (2009) indicates that while the shortage of nurses is no longer the main focus of nursing journals today, the US is still suffering from a severe shortage.
+With an anticipated growth in demand for nurses (2-3% each year), estimates indicate that nurse vacancies will reach 1.1 million by 2012.
+Further compounding this shortage is the US shortage of nurse faculties, highlighted by colleges turning away approximately 40,000 suitable nursing applicants.